What Failure Can Teach Our Children

 It took Natty three more attempts over several days to put the pieces together the way I wanted her to, but she did it!
 Did I stay out of the process completely?
 Well, no. I pitched in a couple of times, but the bulk of the work she did herself.
 I believe that her excitement and feelings of self-worth at completing the task were much greater than they would have been had I given her the prize after that first halfhearted attempt.

-When you have a child or a student with attention deficit hyperactivity disorder (ADHD) or other learning disabilities, it is especially easy to fall into the role of a sympathetic doer instead of a sympathetic enforcer.
+When you have a child or a student with attention deficit hyperactivity disorder (ADHD or ADD) or other learning disabilities, it is especially easy to fall into the role of a sympathetic doer instead of a sympathetic enforcer.
 After all, isn’t the child already at a disadvantage?
 Why let them struggle more than they already are?
 But remember that developing strength of character, perseverance, and the ability to push on in times of trouble are all skills that are learned best through failure.

 If your child has more than her fair share of failure in her life, the best thing to do is to relentlessly continue to encourage her to keep putting one foot in front of the other.
 Why?
 Because believe it or not, when graduation rolls around, kids who were taught to persevere are going to come out ahead of many, many other children that had an easier time in school.